payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 `slice(start, end)` makes a new string by copying a portion of another string. `end` is optional and both `start` and `end` can be negative and have `string.length` added to them

 `split(separator, limit)` creates an array by splitting the array on the `separator`. `limit` will limit the number of splits. `separator` can be a regexp.
-If it’s a regexp, than capturing groups get included in the split.
+If it's a regexp, than capturing groups get included in the split.
 Some implementations will automatically supress empty strings from the output if the separator is a regexp

 `toLocaleLowerCase`/`toLocaleUpperCase` makes a new string in `lower`/`upper` case that follows the rules of the local language.